maholli/getparts/README.md

    - 1D: specific API exists for invoice and product info queries.
 QR code is data matrix format.
 - [ ] ➖ Mouser: There's a part number query API, but no native barcode searching.
    - 2D: PN does appear to be stored as plain-text within the barcode.
 Need to look into doing some sort of regex to extra PN and invoice number.
 Always starts with `>[)>`
-   - 1D: String ~8 characters in length.
-Doesn't return anything useful from Mouser or google searches.
+   - 1D: Just invoice number.
 - [ ] ❌ LCSC: No API.
    - 2D: I am starting to see QR codes on component bags (format is not data matrix like DK or Mouser...
 Maybe JSON?).
 My LCSC 2D barcodes have `productCode`, `orderNo`, `pickerNo`,`pickTime`, and `checkCode`.
 So far all I can do is search on LCSC for the product code.
    - 1D: String ~10 characters in length.
 Can't extract anything useful from these.